schneiderfelipe/welford/README.md

 # welford

-Online algorithms for mean and variance, with support for weighted samplings.
+Online algorithm for mean and variance, with support for uneven weights.

 See
 [algorithms for calculating variance](https://en.wikipedia.org/wiki/Algorithms_for_calculating_variance).